joshuakg2k/healthcare-admin-automation/README.md

 # Healthcare Admin Analytics & Reporting Pipeline (Synthetic Data)

-A simple healthcare admin automation tool that processes lab-style results table (synthetic data) flags abnormalities and missing data, assigns admin priority, and exports a daily report + CSV tables.
+A simple healthcare admin automation tool that processes lab-style results table (synthetic data), flags abnormalities and missing data, assigns admin priority, and exports a daily report + CSV tables.

 > Administrative support only — not for clinical or diagnostic use.